-The amount of time you should allot to Divisadero will vary greatly among travellers.
-If you’ve got lots of time you may want to spend a few nights just soaking up the scenery and relaxing.
+Deciding how much time to spend in Divisadero will vary greatly among travellers.
+If you’ve got lots of time you may want to spend a few nights just soaking up the scenery and relaxing (I’ve met travellers who’ve spent a week just at this one stop!).
 If you’re on a tighter time schedule you can see most of what Divisadero has to offer in 1 night.
-Others may even decide to see Divisadero as a daytrip from Creel.
+Others may even decide to see Divisadero as a day trip from Creel.

 Below are a few itineraries for those on a tighter time schedule.
 The 1-night itinerary assumes the traveller is arriving on El Chepe, which arrives at similar times regardless of which direction it is travelling.

 - Catch the 10:15 am Rápidos Cuauhtémoc bus to Divisadero

 - Get off at Divisadero Station ~11:15 am